 - Partitioning. d-dimensional arrays are partitioned into small, independent blocks of 4^d scalars each.
 This enables both fine-grained random access and a large degree of data parallelism. - Fixed-size storage.
 Instead of storing fixed-precision values using variable-size storage, ZFP uses fixed-size storage to represent values at the greatest precision afforded by a limited bit budget. - Adaptive storage.
 For applications that demand error tolerances, this project is developing adaptive representations that allocate bits to where they are most needed, which involves efficient management of variable-length records that might expand and shrink in size over time. - Parallelism.
-OpenMP and CUDA implementations of ZFP are being developed that primarily exploit fine-grained data parallelism, but which also take advantage of task parallelism. - Preconditioning.
+OpenMP and CUDA implementations of ZFP have been developed that exploit finegrained data parallelism.
+Opportunities for task parallelism have also been identified. - Preconditioning.
 The irregularity and unpredictability of unstructured data is improved using preconditioners that "massage" the data to make it more amenable to compression by ZFP.
 Strategies include sorting, binning, structure inference, transposition, pre-transforms like wavelets, etc. - Abstraction.
 Concrete details about compression, caching, parallelism, thread safety, etc., are abstracted away from the user by providing high-level primitives that make ZFP arrays appear like uncompressed arrays, in part via C++ operator overloading.
 We are designing classes and concepts commonly available for uncompressed arrays, such as proxy references and pointers into compressed storage that act like their uncompressed counterparts; views into and slices of arrays; and iterators compatible with STL algorithms.
 Such primitives make it easier to write generic code for which ZFP arrays may easily be substituted for uncompressed arrays.